Although I gave up on tuning AwesomeWM configuration years ago and switched

 Modern-day Flatpak generates simple shell wrappers at

-.
+/var/lib/flatpak/exports/bin.
 To make it more secure, it uses application ID

 as the command name.
-It would not be fun to have sudo
+It would not be fun to have sudo shadowed by a rogue

-directory had a higher priority in $PATH
+application if bin directory had a higher priority in $PATH.

 While it is easy to guess reverse DNS used for GNOME and KDE applications,